elastic/kibana/docs/development/core/public/kibana-plugin-core-public.savedobjectsclient.bulkresolve.md

 ## SavedObjectsClient.bulkResolve property

-Resolves an array of objects by id, using any legacy URL aliases if they exists
+Resolves an array of objects by id, using any legacy URL aliases if they exist

 <b>Signature:</b>